TerryClaiborne/alltune2/README.md

 - Some users may use Allmon3 instead of Allscan, so AllTune2 should not depend on Allscan existing.
 - UI helper text explains the current selected network workflow.
 - Button state is part of the workflow and users should wait for the status line and button state to update before the next action.
-- UPDATE
-- AllTune2 uses its own `config.ini` in the app root.
-- The installer creates a starter `config.ini` with placeholder values.
-- You must edit `/var/www/html/alltune2/config.ini` and enter your real settings before using BM, TGIF, YSF, or AllStar.
-- Placeholder values such as `YOUR NODE`, `YOUR DVSWITCH NODE`, and `CHANGE_ME` are treated as not configured.
-- If a mode is not configured, the helper text explains what is missing and Connect is disabled for that mode.

 ## Git / safety